 What Notices are Required?

 Plans and issuers are required to notify all qualified beneficiaries who may qualify for premium assistance through a general notice.
 (See DOL Model General Notice.)
 This would include any employee or previous employee who lost coverage under group health plan on or after November 1, 2019 (which would encompass the 18-month COBRA continuation coverage period) due to reduction of hours including leaves of absence or involuntary termination of their employment other than gross misconduct.
-It would also include any employees who lose coverage between April 1 and September 30, 2021, due to reduction in hours or an involuntary termination of employment other than gross misconduct.
+It would also include any employees who lose coverage between April 1 and September 30, 2021, due to a reduction in hours or involuntary termination of employment other than gross misconduct.

 In addition, a notice of the extended COBRA election period must be provided to any AEI who had a qualifying event before April 1, 2021.
 (See DOL Extended Election Period Model Notice.)
 This notice must be provided no later than May 31, 2021.